-Lexington MA: America’s Revolution Began Here
+Lexington MA: America’s War of Independence Began Here

+Tell the truth.
+If you’re not from The State of Massachusetts, did you even know about Patriot’s Day?
 You’re not alone.
 Patriot’s Day, a State holiday that falls on the Monday closest to April 19th, commemorates the first armed rebellion in what became America’s War of Independence.

 Yes, our Revolutionary War began in this small Massachusetts town, 16 miles from Boston.